 What if he already was?
 What if they were here, right now, watching him and seeing me and wondering?
 What if…what if they found me out?

-And that's when the real panic attack hit.
+And that's when the panic attack hit.

 "Tsunami-chan, might I ask what your parent's names are?
 If we run into them, maybe we can-?"

-Oh no you may fucking not.
+No you may fucking not.

-"Bye, Enma-san!"
-And I bolted.
+I turned tail without a single word and I bolted.
 I didn't know where I was going, all I knew was that I had to get out out out before I said something, said anything else that would make me a bigger target.